 A contrasting result can also be achieved with more neutral ranges such as Natural Canvas or Studio Craft.
 Perhaps more suited to those who have already experimented with colour via interiors or tableware dressing, the pieces from these collections will provide a stylish constant.

-Colour play can be extended beyond ceramics as accessories allow for further experimentation with bold tones on the table.
+Colour play can be extended beyond ceramics as accessories allow for further experimentation with bold tones on the table along with colourful spoon.
 The introduction of bright linens and coloured glassware can beautifully highlight Denby tableware, whether it’s a combination of complimentary tonal colours or the use of clashing pattern and shades to add vibrancy.
 Richard Eaton, Head of Design at Denby says, “Introducing colour into the home allows for experimentation with interiors that have a playful and expressive touch.
 As confidence grows we are only going to see more colour play and vibrant styles within the home, and the breadth of tones and textures within Denby’s collections offer a great opportunity to test out the latest colour trends.”
 Denby has a rich heritage of creating tableware, cookware and serveware, which, by carefully observing needs and real lives, enables it to create products with purpose and soul.
 Beautiful and functional ceramics and homeware that are truly styled by life.